-Are you working towards a tangible goal, such as a new car or dream vacation?
-If so, constant visual reminders of your goal will help you stick to your budget and inspire new ways to increase savings faster.
+Are you working toward a tangible goal, such as a new car or a dream vacation?
+If so, visual reminders of your goal can help you stick to your budget and may inspire new money-saving ideas.

 Print and post pictures of your budget goal at home and in the office.
-Tape a picture to the corner of your bathroom mirror and on the fridge door.
-Set your background on your phone or laptop to an image that inspires you.
-You'll be faced with reminders of what you're working towards everywhere you go.
+For example, you could tape a picture to the corner of your bathroom mirror and on the refrigerator or set the background on your phone or laptop to an image that inspires you.

 Your budgeting style – how you plan to accomplish your savings goals while accommodating your needs and lifestyle – can be as individual as the goals themselves.
 Here are three common budgeting methods that can help you get started: